Overview of Vascular Disorders of the Liver

 Hepatic vein disorders can result in focal or diffuse venous obstruction.

-Nearly all portal vein disorders obstruct portal vein blood flow and cause portal hypertension (see Portal Hypertension).
+Nearly all portal vein disorders obstruct portal vein blood flow and cause portal hypertension.
 Obstruction can be

 Extrahepatic—portal vein thrombosis due to a hypercoagulable state, a vessel wall lesion (eg, pylephlebitis, omphalitis), an adjacent lesion (eg, pancreatitis, tumor), or congenital atresia of the portal vein